MicrosoftDocs/dynamics-365-project-operations/articles/project-management/Project-cost-tracking.md

 5. The new Cost at Complete on each of the individual tasks down to the leaf node tasks is calculated.
 Based on this calue, the affected child tasks down to the leaf nodes will have their Remaining Cost and Cost Consumption percentage recalculated based on the Cost at Complete value.
 This results in a new projection for the Cost variance of the task.

-6. The Cost at Complete of the Summary tasks all the way to the root node are recalculated.

-The **Cost performance** fields are set from the tracking date.
-When the cost variance for the root node in the **Cost tracking** view are negative, you can set these fields to **Under Budget**.
-When the cost variance for the root node are positive, you can set them to **Over Budget**.
+**Cost performance** field can set from the tracking data.
+When cost variance for the root node in the **Cost tracking** view is negative, you can set this field to **Under Budget**.
+When the cost variance for the root node is positive, you can set the value to **Over Budget**.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]